plingplingshiny/tp/docs/DeveloperGuide.md

 * 1a.
 No clients stored

     * 1a1.
-PropertyPal displays a message indicating no clients saved.
+PropertyPal displays an empty list.

       Use case ends.

 * 1b.
-Invalid input (e.g. extra parameters)
+Invalid input (e.g. typo)

     * 1b1.
-PropertyPal displays an error message indicating the correct format.
+PropertyPal displays an error message indicating unknown command.

       Use case ends.